makersacademy/bowling-challenge/README.md

 **User Stories**
 As a player
-I want to store a single frame score
+I want to record a single frame score
-So I can see what I scored in that frame
+So I can see what rolls I scored in that frame

+As a player
+I want to view a single frame score
+So I can see what my total is for the frame

+As a player
+I want to enter my name for a match
+So I can see my name on the scorecard

+As a player
+I want to store my frame score in a game
+So I can build up a score for the whole game

+As a player
+I want to store my current frame
+So I know how far through the game I am

+As a player
+I want to know my running total for the game
+So I know if I'm an awsome bowler

 **Details**